 The Astromesh Ecosystem

-Astromesh is not a single tool — it’s an ecosystem of six components designed to cover the full lifecycle of AI agents: define, build, run, deploy, and manage.
-The core runtime is the foundation, and five satellite projects extend it for specific use cases.
+Astromesh is not a single tool — it’s an ecosystem designed to cover the full lifecycle of AI agents: define, build, run, deploy, and manage.
+The core runtime is the foundation, and a set of satellite projects extend it for specific use cases.

-You can use just the core runtime with YAML config files, or combine it with the ADK for Python-first development, the CLI for managing nodes and clusters, Node for system-level deployment, Forge for visual agent building, or Orbit for cloud provisioning.
+You can use just the core runtime with YAML config files, or combine it with the ADK for Python-first development, Forge or Cortex for visual building, the CLI and Node for system-level operation, OS for a hardened appliance, Orbit and Nexus for cloud, or Leia for a natural-language workflow.

 Components at a Glance